adelphi-ed-tech/au-courses/courses/intro-to-programming.md

 You should turn in all files related to your project in a single archive (e.g., .zip, .tar, .7z).
-Project files _must_ contain your Python program.
+Project files _must_ contain your **Python program** and the data/text files you're analyzing.
 The program must start with a comment where you identify:

 * the question you are investigating (i.e. your hypothesis)
 * the method for investigating this question